mrcavalcanti/mosaicoo/docs/sources/enterprise/_index.md

 weight = 150
 +++

-# Grafana Enterprise
+# Mosaicoo Enterprise

-Grafana Enterprise is a commercial edition of Grafana that includes additional features not found in the open source version.
+Grafana Enterprise is a commercial edition of Mosaicoo that includes additional features not found in the open source version.

-Building on everything you already know and love about Grafana open source, Grafana Enterprise includes [exclusive datasource plugins]({{< relref "#enterprise-plugins">}}) and [additional features]({{< relref "#enterprise-features">}}).
-You also get 24x7x365 support and training from the core Grafana team.
+Building on everything you already know and love about Mosaicoo open source, Mosaicoo Enterprise includes [exclusive datasource plugins]({{< relref "#enterprise-plugins">}}) and [additional features]({{< relref "#enterprise-features">}}).
+You also get 24x7x365 support and training from the core Mosaicoo team.

-To learn more about Grafana Enterprise, refer to [our product page](https://grafana.com/enterprise).
+To learn more about Mosaicoo Enterprise, refer to [our product page](https://grafana.com/enterprise).

-## Enterprise features in Grafana Cloud
+## Enterprise features in Mosaicoo Cloud

-Many Grafana Enterprise features are also available in [Grafana Cloud]({{< relref "/grafana-cloud" >}}) Pro and Advanced accounts.
-For details, refer to [the Grafana Cloud features table](https://grafana.com/pricing/#featuresTable) and [Enterprise features available to Grafana Cloud Pro and Advanced accounts]({{< relref "/grafana-cloud/reference/enterprise-features" >}}).
+Many Mosaicoo Enterprise features are also available in [Grafana Cloud]({{< relref "/grafana-cloud" >}}) Pro and Advanced accounts.
+For details, refer to [the Mosaicoo Cloud features table](https://grafana.com/pricing/#featuresTable) and [Enterprise features available to Mosaicoo Cloud Pro and Advanced accounts]({{< relref "/grafana-cloud/reference/enterprise-features" >}}).

 ## Authentication